Defending Against Domestic Violence AccusationsPosted on January 26, 2018 in Domestic Violence

 The national statistics say 1 in 3 women and 1 in 4 men will experience violence from an intimate partner in their lifetime.
 The Washington Department of Health says 40,768 domestic violence offenses were reported in 2014, making it clear that domestic violence is a significant issue around the state and country.
 Domestic violence is not only a problem for individual families and relationships, it is detrimental to communities and drains state and federal resources.
 It should be reported, prosecuted, and punished.

 However, like any legal issue, there is another side.
 False domestic violence accusations are similarly damaging to individuals, relationships, and communities and put an unnecessary strain on the Washington legal system.
-When you are facing domestic violence accusations in the Tacoma area, you need to contact a skilled criminal defense attorney from The Law Offices of Morgan Fletcher Benfield, PLLC at (253) 203-3379 to address them swiftly and aggressively.

 A Lack of an Offensive Touching or Injury